 Which suggests a larger residual income for the weekend trips!

 However, here is the kicker: The full coverage premium increased by more than 6.8 percent between 2014 and 2012, while the disposable income increased by only 4.9 percent, increasing the insurance premium to 2.11 percent.

 Did you know: Disposable income is the money available after taxes and withholdings are deducted from an individual’s income.

 The figures we shared are average numbers and do not reflect your annual income, driving record, or your preferred deductibles.

 Average Monthly Car Insurance Rates in WA (Liability, Collision, Comprehensive)

 How much is car insurance in Washington state?
 A full auto insurance policy includes collision and comprehensive coverage on top of the liability coverage.
 As per the National Association of Insurance Commissioners, the average cost of insurance in Washington is roughly at par with the national average.

 Additional Liability Coverage in Washington

-You should refer to the loss ratio If you need to figure out if the average premium is expected to increase soon or if the insurer is paying its claims.
+You should refer to the loss ratio If you need to figure out if the average rate is expected to increase soon or if the insurer is paying its claims.